segmentio/segment-docs/src/connections/destinations/destination-filters.md

   - **Source-Scoped Transformations**: If destination filters are enabled, Segment processes [source scoped transformations](/docs/protocols/transform/#step-2-set-up-the-transformation) before the events reach destination filters.
   - **Destination-Scoped Transformations**: Segment processes [destination-specific transformations](/docs/protocols/transform/#step-2-set-up-the-transformation)  after the events have passed through the destination filters.

-#### Are destination filter conditions case sensitive?
+#### Are destination filter conditions case-sensitive?

-Yes.
+Destination filters are case-sensitive.
 Make sure to test your filter conditions with a test event before saving and enabling the filter.